morse-simulator/morse/doc/morse/dev/file_hierarchy.rst

 Understanding Morse code organisation
 =====================================

-The source code of Morse is organised in the following way :
+The Morse source code is organised in the following way :

-- ``addons``: it contains various addons for blender, useful for MORSE simulation
+- ``addons`` this contains various addons for Blender, useful for MORSE simulation
-- ``bin``: it contains the main entry point of the MORSE simulation
+- ``bin`` this contains the MORSE simulation's main entry point
-- ``bindings``: it contains some python library to access to MORSE data, through the socket middleware
+- ``bindings`` this contains some Python libraries to access to MORSE data, through the socket middleware
-- ``config``: it contains stuff for Cmake
+- ``config`` this contains support for CMake
-- ``data``: it contains the blender model of sensors / actuators
+- ``data`` this contains the Blender model of sensors and actuators
-- ``doc``: the documentation (in rest format)
+- ``doc``: the documentation (in reStructuredText format)
-- ``examples``: it contains examples about :
+- ``examples`` this contains examples about :

   - how to control the simulator (in ``clients``)
-  - more or less elaborate test scenarii (in ``scenarii``)
+  - more or less elaborate test scenarios (in ``scenarii``)
-- ``src``: it contains all the python scripts used by the simulator : it is the core of the simulator
+- ``src`` this contains all the Python scripts used by the simulator; this is the core of the simulator

-  - ``morse/actuators``: it contains implementation for various robot actuators
+  - ``morse/actuators`` this contains implementations for various robot actuators
-  - ``morse/blender``: it contains some scripts needed at the initialization of the game engine
+  - ``morse/blender`` this contains some scripts needed at the initialization of the game engine
-  - ``morse/builder``: it contains the scripts for the API that permits creating a simulation scenario from a Python file.
+  - ``morse/builder`` this contains the scripts for the API that permits creating a simulation scenario from a Python file.
 See the :doc:`Builder API
     <../user/builder>` documentation.
-  - ``morse/core``: it contains core classes for the MORSE project (services, base objects, sensors, ...)
+  - ``morse/core`` this contains core classes for the MORSE project (services, base objects, sensors, etc.)
-  - ``morse/helpers``: it contains various helpers (math transformation)
+  - ``morse/helpers`` this contains various helper functions (e.g., math transformation)
-  - ``morse/middleware``: it contains the code for linking with different middlewares, both for service or datastream.
+  - ``morse/middleware`` this contains the code for linking with different middlewares, both for service or datastream.
 Each middleware has a separate directory.
-  - ``morse/modifiers``: it contains implementation for various modifiers to basic components
+  - ``morse/modifiers`` this contains implementations for various modifiers to basic components
-  - ``morse/robots``: it contains instantiation of different robot classes
+  - ``morse/robots`` this contains implementations of various robot classes
-  - ``morse/sensors``: it contains implementation for various robot sensors
+  - ``morse/sensors`` this contains implementations of various robot sensors

-- ``testing``: it contains "unit-test" for various part of MORSE.
+- ``testing`` this contains unit tests for various parts of MORSE.